 Figure 1.
-Smarter Balanced Contract 11 Components
+Smarter Balanced Test Delivery System and Shared Services Components

 In addition to the above components, Smarter Balanced may authorize the development of two additional components: Test Integration and Test Scoring.
 Test Integration is responsible for receiving assessments from Test Delivery once the student completes real-time interactive portion of the assessment.
 It is responsible for sending items, rubrics and responses to various scoring engines including Hand Scoring and Distributed Scoring, and integrating these item scores with the items scored during the student assessment.
 The Test Scoring component is responsible for computing final test scores including scale scores.